MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Broom Hatter.md

 The enemy walks back and forth in a wave-like behavior.
 #### Walk and Turn Hard
 The enemy walks back and forth in a wave-like behavior without friction.
+#### Back and Dash Fast
+The enemy walks forward, turns back, then turns back forward faster to do a continuous walk and changes direction when it touches a wall.
+Room boundaries and collision don't effect them.
 #### Walk Fast
 The enemy walks on a straight line in a faster speed and changes direction when it touches a wall.
 Room boundaries don't effect them.